 - your taxi journey includes some waiting time or is held up by traffic

 - more than four passengers use the taxi – £1.00 for each extra passenger

 - your taxi journey is to an airport and the taxi has to pay for entry to the airport

 - you soil the taxi and the driver has to stop working to get the vehicle cleaned (this charge is up to a maximum of £75.00)

-For full details of the maximum fares, go to:
+For full details of the maximum fares go to maximum fare structure.

 You will be offered a receipt for your fare.

 Class A or B taxi drivers are not required to use a taximeter when:

 - the taxi is being used to provide an executive service or a tour service (an executive service is where the taxi is used for carrying passengers in connection with a corporate, ceremonial or prestige booking)

 - on a journey that includes ‘dead miles’ (see dead miles exemption below)

 - the taxi is being used to provide a service for a health and social care body or the Education Authority

 'Dead Miles' exemption